Group of diverse people joyfully participating in a dance or exercise class inside a community center or gym.

 Program Fee: $1200

-Early Bird Pricing until Dec 20th: $1000
+Early Bird Pricing extended until Jan 1st: $1000

-Scholarships & work-study options are available –
+Scholarships & work-study options available

 Meet the Instructors